apluslms/aplus-manual/m05_lti/lti_matlab_grader.rst

    LTI-specific settings "context id", "resource link id", "resource link title", and "service url" can be left empty in order to use the defaults.
 4. Launch the exercise

+When a teacher launches the exercise for the first time, it initializes the exercise editor in the MATLAB grader.
+The teacher may then create the exercise and save it as final in order to open it to students.
+Exercises in the draft mode are not available to students.

 Defining the exercise parameters in MATLAB grader
 -------------------------------------------------

-MATLAB grader provides such an easy user interface for teacher to develop exercises.
+The MATLAB grader provides an easy-to-use user interface for teachers to develop exercises.
-In MATLAB grader, there are multiple fields to define for the exercise:
+In the MATLAB grader, there are multiple fields to define for the exercise:

 - Title
 - Problem Description and Instructions